 For more information visit http://tti.tamu.edu/group/cades/ or contact the Center for Alcohol and Drug Studies at 979.862.1525

 Students issued alcohol citations while on the Texas A&M University campus may also be subject to student disciplinary action by the University.
 Such action may be taken in addition to and independent of any court ruling.
 Students are notified in writing of student conduct charges by Student Conduct Offices in the Offices of the Dean of Student Life.
-For more information concerning the student conduct process, contact Student Conflict Conduct Offices at 979.847.7272 or visit that office in Bizzell Hall East, 2nd floor.
+For more information concerning the student conduct process, you may contact the Student Conduct Office at 979.847.7272 or visit their office at Student Services @ White Creek, Building 0071.